How to detect WordPress on any website

 How do I find every plugin a WordPress site uses?

 Enumerate `/wp-content/plugins/<slug>/` URLs in the Network tab.
-Sourcemap Explorer does this automatically and lists each slug on the Stack tab.
+Sourcemap Explorer does this automatically and lists each slug on the Stack tab; the manual workflow is documented in [find-wordpress-plugins-used-by-a-site](/how-to/find-wordpress-plugins-used-by-a-site).

 Can I tell if a WordPress plugin has a known vulnerability?

-If you extract the slug and version from `?ver=` query parameters and correlate against the WordPress vulnerability database (wordfence, patchstack), yes.
-Not something casual detectors do automatically.
+If you extract the slug and version from `?ver=` query parameters and correlate against the WordPress vulnerability database (Wordfence Intelligence, Patchstack, WPScan), yes.
+Casual detectors do not do this automatically; with the Sourcemap Explorer plugin enumeration plus a script against the Patchstack API you can build the per-site CVE exposure list in minutes.

 Related